VirtualPlantLab/VPLDocs/docs/src/index.md

 ## Installation

 VPL requires using Julia version 1.9 or higher.
-The installation of VPL is as easy as running the following code:
+The installation of core of VPL is as easy as running the following code:

 ```julia
 ] add VirtualPlantLab
 ```

-This requires an Internet connection such that Julia will download the source code of the VPL package and install it in the local machine.
-Note that throughout this documentation, we will refer to VPL for short, but the actual name of the Julia package is `VirtualPlantLab` (the Julia community is not fond of short acronyms as package names).

-## The *VPLverse*

-VPL contains all the basic functionality to build FSP models but, as indicated earlier, the emphasis is on minimal, simple and transparent interfaces.
-In order to facilitate the construction of non-trivial FSP models, an ecosystem of packages built around VPL provide additional support to the modeller by offering reusable modules that can be reused in new models.

-The packages currently planned for *VPLverse* are:

-* *Ecophys.jl* - Algorithms and data structures to simulate ecophysiological processes including photosynthesis, transpiration, leaf energy balance, phenology or respiration.

-* *SkyDomes.jl* - Algorithms to simulate different sky conditions in terms of the intensity of solar radiation and its spatial and angular distribution.
+This will install all the packages that form the core of VPL (see section on [Organization](@ref organization)).
+Additional packages that are meant to work with VPL (or as standalone packages) are available as part of the *VPLverse* (see section on [Organization](@ref organization)).
+These are not necessary to build an FSP models but in many cases they will be useful to complement the functionality of VPL.

 ## Documentation